How to Keep Cool at Disney

 Other Options for How to Keep Cool at Disney

-Now that you know what type of clothes, shoes, and hats to wear while at Disney, you may be wondering what else you can do to beat the heat.
+Now that you know what type of clothes, shoes, and hats to wear at Disney, you may wonder what else you can do to beat the heat.

 Sunglasses